 Think about what brought you to law school.
 Go back to before you started at Notre Dame.
 Why did you decide to come to law school?
 Has that changed in your two and a half months here?
 Why?
 If the answer is that you don’t want to close off options, it is possible that you are not following your own heart.

 If you came to law school passionate about pursuing a career in immigration law, pursue immigration law.
 It doesn’t matter that those around you are talking about securities law or enamored with big firms.
 You are the one who has to go to work everyday so you better enjoy it.

 If immigration law is what you really want to do, work for an organization that practices immigration law this summer, take all of the immigration law classes that you can, do an externship in immigration law, write a journal note on an immigration law issue, and when deciding whether to do something in law school, ask yourself if it is related to immigration law.
 If not, don’t do it, even if everyone you know is.

 If you really have no idea what kind of law you want to practice, that is fine too.
 But commit to figuring it out.

 Meet with as many attorneys as you can, practicing in different areas, and ask them what their day to day life is like.
 How much of their job is writing?
 How much is interviewing clients and going to court?
 When do they get there?
 When do they leave?
 Do they eat lunch at their desk?
 Would you like the job they described?

 Meet with the CDO to talk over various career paths, talk to your alumni mentor, talk to 2Ls and 3Ls, and get as many different lawyer career stories in your brain as you possibly can.

 At the end of the day, you will only be able to pursue one career in one geographic area and you will have the best chance of landing a great job if your resume tells a consistent story.

 Close off options!
 Nothing could be better for your career.

-I am thrilled to close off tons of options with this guy in September:
+I am thrilled that I closed off my options with this guy in September: